freeletics/khonshu/docs/codegen/get-started.md

 # Get started

-MAD's Codegen is a plugin for [Anvil](https://github.com/square/anvil) that helps with generating dependency injection related code and common boilerplate for screens.
+Khonshu's Codegen is a plugin for [Anvil](https://github.com/square/anvil) that helps with generating dependency injection related code and common boilerplate for screens.

 ## Advantages